android-inheritx/ObjectBox-Database/README.md

 # ObjectBox-Database

 ### Description
 This demo is regarding local database using Object Box.
 It include features like, insert, update, delete and search.
-Object Box doens't need migration if you add or remove columns.

 ## Screenshots